jvcleave/ofxImGui/README.md

 OBSERVED LIMITATIONS/KNOWN ISSUES
 Lots of features to go through - Not much has been tested beyond demo :)
+Requires at least openFrameworks 0.9 RC

 TESTED ON
-openFrameworks 0.9 RC (should be compatible with 0.84 but untested)
+openFrameworks 0.9 RC

 Mac OS X 10.10
 Xcode Version 6.4